coleenquadros/configuration/docs/app-sre/sop/digicert-tls-certificates.md

 # 2. Process

-1. Generate a CSR/KEY (if a new certificate is requested)
+1. Generate a CSR/KEY (if a new certificate is requested) and store the key in vault.

     ```sh
     # Wildcard certs are banned!